 The aggregate value of large exposure loans are set out in Note 11.
-The Credit Union currently holds \$13,482,583 in significant concentrations of exposures to members.
+The Credit Union currently holds \$2,563,022 (2022: nil) in significant concentrations of exposures to members.
 Concentration exposures to counterparties are closely monitored.

 Concentration risk - industry